Regular pairs of quadratic forms on odd-dimensional spaces in characteristic 2: Acknowledgments

 \section{Acknowledgments}

 The second author would like to thank D.~Leep for helpful conversations and A.~Efimov for suggesting the interpretation via the Arf invariant used in Section~\ref{sec:arf}.
-Both authors thank A.~Skorobogatov for comments.
+Both authors thank A.~Skorobogatov and an anonymous referee for comments.